stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 `Seq` definitions in the recursive case.
 Since we will usually not define several data types with the same name in a source file, this is not necessary most of the time.

+## Conclusion

+We covered a lot of ground in this part of the tutorial, so I'll summarize the most important points below:

+* Enumerations are data types consisting of a finite number of possible *values*.

+* Sum types are data types with more than one data constructor, where each constructor describes a *choice* that can be made.

+* Product types are data types with a single constructor used to group several values of possibly different types.

+* We use pattern matching to deconstruct immutable values in Idris.
+The possible patterns correspond to a data type's data constructors.

+* We can *bind* variables to values in a patter or use an underscore as a placeholder for a value that's not needed on the right hand side of an implementation.

+* We can pattern match on an intermediary result by introducing a *case block*.

+* The preferred way to define new product types is to define them as *records*, since these come with additional syntactic conveniences for setting and modifying individual *record fields*.

+* Generic types and functions allow us generalize certain concepts and make them available for many types by using *type parameters* instead of concrete types in function and type signatures.

+* Common concepts like *nullary values* (`Maybe`), computations that might fail with some error condition (`Either`) and handling collections of values of the same type at once (`List`) are example use cases of generic types and functions already provided by the *Prelude*.

+## What's next

+In the [next section](Interfaces.md), we will introduce *interfaces*, another approach to *function overloading*.

 <!-- vi: filetype=idris2
 -->